HDRP Newsletter, November 2018

 The second, Accelerating Colorectal Cancer Screening and follow-up through Implementation Science (ACCSIS), is intended to generate effective implementation strategies that can substantially address disparities in colorectal screening and follow-up.
 Awards under the ACCSIS funding announcement were made to Research Triangle Institute, University of Chicago, University of North Carolina, and a collaboration between University of Kentucky and the Ohio State University.

-Fiscal year 2019 brings continued opportunities to engage in Moonshot activities with the reissuance of the ACCSIS funding opportunity announcement as well as the Approaches to Identify and Care for Individuals with Inherited Cancer Syndromes funding opportunity announcement.
+Fiscal year 2019 brings continued opportunities to engage in Moonshot activities with the reissuance of the ACCSIS notice of funding opportunity as well as the Approaches to Identify and Care for Individuals with Inherited Cancer Syndromes notice of funding opportunity.
 Both of these announcements can be found below in the funding section.

 We are excited to see these Moonshot initiatives come to fruition and look forward to sharing news of their progress with you in future newsletters.